-B-complex vitamins positively affect mood swings , anxiety , depression.
+B-complex vitamins positively affect mood swings, anxiety, depression.
 They also increase energy and generally contribute to the overall well-being .
-B complex vitamins improve memory and concentration, and are important for the treatment of anemia , as they enable better utilization of iron.
+The vitamin B complex group improves memory and concentration, and is important for the treatment of anemia, as they enable better utilization of iron.

 Vitamin B complex functions in the body

 – participates in the metabolism of carbohydrates and fats